amichaelsen/data-science-interview-prep/_sources/practice/probability.md

 <sub> Source: [Ace the Data Science Interview](https://www.amazon.com/dp/0578973839?&linkCode=sl1&tag=nicksingh03-20&linkId=4fa541a539320e8936926cb3a5167881&language=en_US&ref_=as_li_ss_tl)</sub>

-### How many cards would you expect to draw from a standard deck before seeing the first ace?
-TODO

 ### Say you are given an unfair coin, with an unknown bias towards heads or tails.
 How can you generate fair odds using this coin?